admin3514/aws-notes/README.md

     Instances have CPU, RAM, storage, and networking. <br>
     We can choose an AMI (Amazon Machine Image) to preinstall software. <br>

 *2. Instance Types* : <br>
-    i.
-General Purpose - General purpose instances provide a balance of compute, memory and networking resources, and can be used for a variety of diverse workloads.	<br>
+   1️⃣ General Purpose - General purpose instances provide a balance of compute, memory and networking resources, and can be used for a variety of diverse workloads.	<br>
                          ex. t3.micro, m5.large <br>

-   ii.
-Compute Optimized - High performance processors. <br>
+   2️⃣ Compute Optimized - High performance processors. <br>
                            ex.
 (AI, gaming)	c5.2xlarge, c6g.large <br>

-   iii.
-Memory Optimized - Memory optimized instances are designed to deliver fast performance. <br>
+   3️⃣ Memory Optimized - Memory optimized instances are designed to deliver fast performance. <br>
                            ex. r5.large, x1e.32xlarge <br>

-   iv.
-Storage Optimized - Storage optimized instances are designed for workloads that require high, sequential read and write access to very large data sets on local storage <br>
+   4️⃣ Storage Optimized - Storage optimized instances are designed for workloads that require high, sequential read and write access to very large data sets on local storage <br>
                            ex. i3.large, d2.xlarge <br>

-   v.
-Accelerated Computing - Accelerated computing instances use hardware accelerators, or co-processors, to perform functions.<br>
+   5️⃣ Accelerated Computing - Accelerated computing instances use hardware accelerators, or co-processors, to perform functions.<br>

-   vi.
-HPC Optimized - High performance computing (HPC) instances are purpose built to offer the best price performance for running HPC workloads at scale on AWS. <br>
+   6️⃣ HPC Optimized - High performance computing (HPC) instances are purpose built to offer the best price performance for running HPC workloads at scale on AWS. <br>

    **Launch Templates :** <br>